SolBlazeOrg/governance-proposals/proposals/0004-increase-user-airdrops-and-adjust-protocol-team-incentives.md

 SolBlaze would like to propose a change to the BlazeStake airdrops where user airdrops are increased by replacing the airdrop allocation to DeFi teams with a rewards multiplier system.
 This change will not decrease airdrops or emissions for users.

 ## Proposed Change
-Currently, BLZE is airdropped to teams that maintain protocols in proportion to their bSOL-related TVL.
-This incentive was initially established when bSOL was not widely used in DeFi, and the BLZE airdrop to DeFi teams was an incentive that encouraged DeFi protocols to specifically promote their bSOL integrations.
+Currently, more than 30% of BLZE in airdrops is given to DeFi teams that maintain protocols in proportion to their bSOL-related TVL.
+This allocation was initially established when bSOL was not widely used in DeFi, and the BLZE airdrop to DeFi teams was an incentive that encouraged DeFi protocols to specifically promote their bSOL integrations.
 As a result, the TVL of BlazeStake initially increased since DeFi integrations encouraged users to switch to bSOL in their protocols.

-However, bSOL is now one of the most widely used tokens in DeFi, and this BLZE incentive to protocol teams is no longer necessary.
+However, bSOL is now one of the most widely used tokens in DeFi, and this BLZE incentive to protocol teams is no longer being used as productively.
 DeFi protocols now benefit much more from the added TVL from existing bSOL users than BlazeStake benefits from potential increases in its TVL.
-Furthermore, the expectation that BlazeStake users will utilize bSOL in DeFi regardless of protocol-specific efforts has decreased alignment and motivation for DeFi teams to advocate for bSOL usage in their protocols.
+Furthermore, the expectation that BlazeStake users will utilize bSOL in DeFi regardless of protocol-specific efforts has decreased alignment and motivation for DeFi teams to advocate specifically for bSOL usage in their protocols.

-Instead, DeFi teams that make significant contributions to the SolBlaze ecosystem should be highlighed through rewards boosters to users of their protocols, giving increased airdrops to users and bringing more bSOL TVL into protocols that are more aligned with SolBlaze's mission.
+Instead, DeFi teams that make significant contributions to the SolBlaze ecosystem should be highlighed through special airdrop multipliers to users of their protocols, giving increased airdrops to their users and bringing more bSOL TVL into protocols that are more aligned with SolBlaze's mission.
 DeFi teams should advocate for why they should receive these multipliers and what special contributions they are making or will make in return.
 The SolBlaze DAO can vote on these multipliers every few weeks and adjust these parameters accordingly.

 Emissions from SolBlaze to DeFi users will remain completely unchanged as part of this proposal, and airdrops to users will naturally increase due to the removal of the DeFi team airdrop allocation.
 Pending airdrops to DeFi teams for this airdrops cycle will be sent to the SolBlaze DAO.